mcornejo/demo_bankinapi/README.md

 ```

 ## Documentation
-Classes and code contains its own comments explaning how they work.
+Classes and code contains its own comments explaining how they work.